processone/docs.ejabberd.im/content/get-started/index.md

 intimidate you. ejabberd is equally suitable for small instances.

 ejabberd has been designed from the ground-up, since 2002 for robust, entreprise deployment.
-The goal has always been to shot for the moon and that what made it a long-lasting success.
+The goal has always been to shoot for the moon and that's what made it a long-lasting success.

-ejabberd is specifically designed for enterprise purposes: it is fault-tolerant can utilise the resources of multiple clustered machines, and easily scale when more capacity is required (by just adding a box/VM).
+ejabberd is specifically designed for enterprise purposes: it is fault-tolerant, can utilize the resources of multiple clustered machines, and easily scale when more capacity is required (by just adding a box/VM).